ieee-vgtc/ieeevis.org/content/info/meetups.md

 We've all suffered through too many Zoom meetings and online talks over the last 18 months.
 And we'll likely be doing this for a while longer.
 So how do you make your talk or lecture work when it's virtual?
 How do you keep people's attention?
 What mistakes make your talk boring or hard to listen to?
 The goal of this meetup is to talk about a variety of topics around virtual talks and online classes, and learn from each other.
 Topics will include:
-•        Common mistakes we've all seen people make in presentations and how to avoid them.
+*  Common mistakes we've all seen people make in presentations and how to avoid them.
    The idea is to become aware of them so you can avoid making them yourself!
-•        Should you be visible all the time during your talk?
+*  Should you be visible all the time during your talk?
 What are the pros and cons?
-•        Technical and setup questions, like types of microphones and cameras, how to  keep audio and video in sync, etc.
+*  Technical and setup questions, like types of microphones and cameras, how to keep audio and video in sync, etc.
-•        Making the best use of your equipment with proper microphone and camera technique, etc.
+*  Making the best use of your equipment with proper microphone and camera technique, etc.
-•        Getting fancy with green screen, streaming software, teleprompters, etc.
+*  Getting fancy with green screen, streaming software, teleprompters, etc.
-•        The difference between a live talk and recording: basic editing, sound sweetening, etc.
+*  The difference between a live talk and recording: basic editing, sound sweetening, etc.
-•        Making it interactive: features built into software like Zoom, and other tools to use for polls, small-group collaboration, etc.
+*  Making it interactive: features built into software like Zoom, and other tools to use for polls, small-group collaboration, etc.
-•        Anything else participants want to ask about or contribute
+*  Anything else participants want to ask about or contribute

-[The Zoom link for Better Online Presentations Meetup will be available here soon.
-Login will be required.]

 [Connect to Better Online Presentations Meetup](https://virtual.ieeevis.org/year/2021/event_m-betteronline.html)